DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

   - Linux: Open a terminal and type in `sudo apt-get install git` to get the command line tools.
   - Mac: Download [GitHub for Mac](https://mac.github.com/).
   - Windows: Download [GitHub for Windows](https://windows.github.com/).
-- [**Google App Engine SDK.**](https://cloud.google.com/appengine/downloads) You need GAE to test this site on your own computer.
-Make sure to get the Python version.
-Also, make sure you say yes when it asks you if you want shortcuts to the command line tools.
+- **Node.js and NPM** You will need to install both node.js and npm to use the build tools and view the site.
+  - Linux: Run `sudo apt-get install nodejs npm`
+  - Mac: Install [MacPorts](https://www.macports.org/) then run `sudo port install nodejs npm`
+  - Windows: Ask somone like Max or Duncan

 ### Step 2: Download the Repository